mulesoft-labs/osprey-method-handler/README.md

   * XML ([`req.xml`](https://github.com/polotek/libxmljs))
   * Form Data (`req.form` using [Busboy](https://github.com/mscdex/busboy), but you need to pipe the request into it - `req.pipe(req.form)`)

+**Please note:** Due to the build time of `libxmljs`, it does not come bundled.
+If you need XML validation, please install `libxmljs` as a dependency of your own project.

 ## Usage

 ```js